siverv/astro-git-view/README.md

 The SSG/SSR-hybrid maintains the full tree-view for each included branch and tag, but specific commits and raw files are served using the SSR-module.

-Note that usage on github pages requires a fix to [the base-path problem for static assets](https://github.com/withastro/astro/issues/3119), otherwise it will be without style and script.
-At the moment, this is built with a local fork of Astro that fixes this.

 ## Commands

 All commands are run from the root of the project, from a terminal: